LourencoMelo/ISEP-LAPR2/Readme.txt

 		If you choose b):
 				In this window you have 5 buttons (except the "X" the allows you to close and stop the app instantly).
 					1 - "Show freelancers".
 If you press this button all the freelancers in the platform will apear in the left box.
 You can choose 1.
 					2 - "See statistics for freelancer".
 Before you press this button you must select a freelancer in the left box.
 After that, if you press this button, the delay statistics about the freelancer chosen will appear in the window middle graphic.
 The delay mean will  appear in the box below "Mean" and the standard deviation will appear in the box below "Standard Deviation".
 					3 - "Show statistics for all freelancers".
 If you press this button, all freelancers statistics will appear in the window middle graphic.
 					4 - "Clear stats".
 If you press this button the stats in the graph will be cleared.
 					5 - "Go back".
 If you press this button, the stats window will close and you will get back to the administrator menu.

 		If you choose c):
+				In this window you have 5 buttons (except the "X" the allows you to close and stop the app instantly).
+					1 - "Show freelancers".
+If you press this button all the freelancers in the platform will apear in the left box.
+You can choose 1.
+					2 - "See statistics for freelancer".
+Before you press this button you must select a freelancer in the left box.
+After that, if you press this button, the payment statistics about the freelancer chosen will appear in the window middle graphic.
+The payment mean will appear in the box below "Mean" and the standard deviation will appear in the box below "Standard Deviation".
+					3 - "Show statistics for all freelancers".
+If you press this button, all freelancers statistics will appear in the window middle graphic.
+					4 - "Clear stats".
+If you press this button the stats in the graph will be cleared.
+					5 - "Go back".
+If you press this button, the stats window will close and you will get back to the administrator menu.

 Note: For admin that's it.
 Admin can only regist organizations and see freelancers statistics about delays and payment.